susanemcg/data_wrangling_exercises/README.md

 #### If you are using Google Colab

+There are two ways that you can load data files into Google Colab:

+1. Link directly to the copies of the data that I have made available via _my_ Google Drive account.
+2. Upload copies of the data files to your own Google Drive account

+Each of these options has tradeoffs.
+If you are short on Google Drive space, using option 2 will save you space on your own account and only require commenting/uncommenting some code in the provided Jupyter notebooks.
+On the other hand, if my shared copies disappear (always a possibility on the interwebs!), work that relies on option 1 will not be affected.
+You may also find option 1 more straightforward when substituting your own data sets into the example notebooks.

+##### Option 1: Link directly to shared data files

+##### Option 2: Using data stored on your own account

 You will need to upload the data files into a Google Drive folder **on your own account**. _Each time_ you open the notebook, you will need to "mount" your Google Drive folder in order to make the data available to your notebook:

 1. Open your target notebook in Google Colab.